Home Time: Reception

 Home Time received a positive critical response, The Guardian describing it as "a brilliant, sophisticated, low-key show" and "as smart and original as it is sad and funny", The Mirror as an "understated, subtle and very clever comedy", Heat as "The best new comedy on the BBC for a long time" and the Financial Times felt that it "attained the same balance of tenderness and acuity that has characterised so many of the greatest British sitcoms, from Porridge to The Office".

 Home Time was also nominated for Best Sitcom at both the 2010 South Bank Show Awards and The Rose D'Or.

 DVD release

-Home Time Was Released on DVD on 22 August 2011.
+Home Time DVD released on 22 August 2011.